 Both years are supported by a series of tutorials.
 Teaching will be on site at the Royal Botanic Garden Edinburgh and associated sites around Scotland.

-We also offer an extensive series of botanical art short courses and workshop that provide you with the basic skills before beginning the Diploma, as well as other art and crafts workshops.
+We also offer an extensive series of botanical art short courses and workshops that provide you with the basic skills before beginning the Diploma, as well as other art and crafts workshops.

 How to apply